mzazon/awesome-cloud-projects/azure/intelligent-ddos-protection-and-routing/intelligent-ddos-protection-and-routing.md

 ## Discussion

-Azure DDoS Protection Standard and Azure Route Server create a powerful combination for adaptive network security that automatically responds to evolving threats.
+Azure DDoS Protection Network Protection and Azure Route Server create a powerful combination for adaptive network security that automatically responds to evolving threats.
 This architecture provides always-on traffic monitoring with machine learning-based attack detection that can distinguish between legitimate traffic spikes and malicious DDoS attacks.
 The integration with Azure Route Server enables dynamic traffic routing through security appliances, allowing the network to adapt routing policies based on real-time threat intelligence and network conditions.
-For comprehensive guidance on DDoS protection strategies, see the [Azure DDoS Protection documentation](https://docs.microsoft.com/en-us/azure/ddos-protection/) and [Azure Route Server best practices](https://docs.microsoft.com/en-us/azure/route-server/route-server-faq).
+For comprehensive guidance on DDoS protection strategies, see the [Azure DDoS Protection documentation](https://docs.microsoft.com/en-us/azure/ddos-protection/) and [Azure Route Server configuration guide](https://docs.microsoft.com/en-us/azure/route-server/configure-route-server).

 The BGP-based routing capabilities of Azure Route Server provide significant advantages for network security operations by enabling automatic route propagation and network convergence during security incidents.
 When DDoS attacks are detected, the system can automatically reroute traffic through additional security appliances or redirect traffic to scrubbing centers.
 This approach follows the [Azure Well-Architected Framework](https://docs.microsoft.com/en-us/azure/architecture/framework/security/) principles of defense in depth and automated response to security threats.

-From a cost optimization perspective, Azure DDoS Protection Standard provides cost protection guarantees that can offset the monthly service fees during large-scale attacks.
+From a cost optimization perspective, Azure DDoS Protection Network Protection provides cost protection guarantees that can offset the monthly service fees during large-scale attacks.
 The service includes DDoS Rapid Response support and detailed attack analytics that provide valuable insights for improving security posture.
 Azure Route Server eliminates the operational overhead of manually managing route tables and enables more efficient use of network virtual appliances through dynamic load balancing.
 For detailed cost analysis and optimization strategies, review the [Azure DDoS Protection pricing guide](https://azure.microsoft.com/pricing/details/ddos-protection/) and [Azure Route Server pricing](https://azure.microsoft.com/pricing/details/route-server/).

 > **Tip**: Use Azure Network Watcher and Azure Monitor to continuously analyze traffic patterns and fine-tune DDoS protection policies.
 The [Azure Network Watcher documentation](https://docs.microsoft.com/en-us/azure/network-watcher/) provides comprehensive guidance on network monitoring and diagnostic capabilities that complement your adaptive security architecture.